 The significance of Golu:

-We keep golu during Navaratri to show our, gratitude to the Gods, Goddesses, our gurus and all natural elements such as birds, animals, trees, flowers, etc.
+We keep golu during Navaratri to show our, gratitude to the Gods, Goddesses, our gurus and all-natural elements such as birds, animals, trees, flowers, etc.

 The Arrangement and Golu Steps:

 These days wooden golu stand and steel golu stand are readily available.
 Earlier, I used to build it with cardboard boxes.
 But now I have a five-step wooden golu stand.
 I got it from my friend here in the USA.
 She gave it to me before they moved to India.
 You can find golu steps online or you can custom-built is as well.

 How did I accumulate my Golu dolls?